-Basis for Determination of Final Grades
+Basis for Determination of Final Grades/Grading Scale

 All nursing courses except NRST 10010 and NURS 20950 are comprised of both a theoretical and a clinical and/or laboratory component.
 One grade will be recorded for NRST courses, including those courses containing a theoretical, clinical and/or laboratory component.
-In order for the nursing student to successfully complete a course in the nursing sequence, the student must achieve all of the following in sequence:
+For the nursing student to successfully complete a course in the nursing sequence, the student must achieve all the following in sequence: